mrtunes/redeye/README.md

 pip install -r requirements.txt

 # Build the app
-pyinstaller --onedir --windowed --name "StayAwake" stay_awake.py
+pyinstaller --onedir --windowed --name "RedEye" redeye.py
 ```

 ## Usage

-1. Click the menu bar icon (⚡️)
+1. Click the menu bar icon (👁️)
 2. Select desired duration (15, 30, 60, or 120 minutes)
-3. The icon will change to ⏰ with a countdown
+3. The icon will change to 🔴 with a countdown
 4. To stop early, click the icon and select "Stop"

 ## Auto-start at Login